automl/ConfigSpace/docs/source/API-Doc.rst

 Hyperparameters
 ===============

-In this section, the different types of hyperparameters are introduced.
-ConfigSpace is able to handle integer, float, categorical as well as ordinal hyperparameters.
+ConfigSpace contains integer, float, categorical, as well as ordinal hyperparameters.
+Integer and float hyperparameter can be sampled from a uniform or normal distribution.
+Example usages are shown in the :doc:`quickstart <quickstart>`.
-Float and integer hyperparameters are available as **uniform** or **normal distributed** ones.
-So when a hyperparameter is sampled from the configuration space, its value is distributed according to the specified type.

-Example usages are shown in the :doc:`quickstart <quickstart>`

 3.1 Integer hyperparameters
 ---------------------------

 .. autoclass:: ConfigSpace.hyperparameters.UniformIntegerHyperparameter

 .. autoclass:: ConfigSpace.hyperparameters.NormalIntegerHyperparameter